christian-brice/LIBRA-ROS2-Tools/docs/SLAM.md

 # Simultaneous Localization and Mapping (SLAM) in ROS 2

 This document explains how to use the LIBRA's sensor suite (RGB-D camera + spinning LIDAR) for SLAM using RTAB-Map.

-The official RTAB-Map repo for ROS 2 can be found [here](https://github.com/introlab/rtabmap_ros/tree/ros2).
+The official RTAB-Map repo for ROS 2 can be found here: [https://github.com/introlab/rtabmap_ros/tree/ros2](https://github.com/introlab/rtabmap_ros/tree/ros2)

 ## Table of Contents